vgl-hub/rdeval-documentation/docs/source/format_specification.rst

 Header
 ======
-The header contains information the files that went into the generation of the snapshot file along with their md5sum values.
+The header contains information on the files that went into the generation of the snapshot file along with their md5sum values.
 The first 4 bytes correspond to a uint32 with the # files, followed by the following structure for each file:

 .. csv-table:: Header specification
    :file: header.csv